suemkwon/TicketBooth/README.md

 # TicketBooth
-ticketing system for the Olympics
+ticketing system for the a movie theater